IBM/gdpr-fingerprint-pii/README.md

 - Step11: On the Bluemix dashboard, click on the application that was deployed in Step9.
 On the left hand side navigation links click "Connections".
-Verify that the NLU service created in Step3 is listed (meaning the NLU service instance is bound to the application)
+Verify that the NLU service created in Step3 is listed
 <br/><img src="images/ServiceBinding.png" alt="ServiceBinding" width="640" border="10" /><br/>